dulleaj/MathQuiz/README.md

 Concepts Learned:

-The difference between a class and an object
+The difference between a class and an object,
-The difference between an int, string, and bool
+The difference between an int, string, and bool,
-The difference between properties and methods
+The difference between properties and methods,
-How to use ViewControllers
+How to use ViewControllers,
-How to use Storyboard to Incorporate UI into Your App Difference Between .m and .h file
+How to use Storyboard to Incorporate UI into Your App, Difference Between .m and .h file,
-If Statements
+If Statements,
-The difference between the interface and implementation Using the console log
+The difference between the interface and implementation, Using the console log,

 My Struggles: